We are all watching the demonstrations happening right now in response to the many years of

 is needed right now.

-We must also acknowledge that every teacher comes to issues of race differently based on their
+We must also acknowledge that every teacher comes to issues of race differently based on theirdiscrimination and oppression of people of color and wondering what we can do as educators to

 own experiences and identity/ies.
 White educators have a special responsibility to increase their own